BernardGreenberg/NXSYS/MSWindows2016/README.md

 - I'm not eager to re-migrate to MinGW or other non-Microsoft Win32 solutions.

-The eccentric stragegy I chose for creating the Mac Build leaves NXSYS at its core a Windows program with Mac-simulated user-interface elements, so the Windows version is ***considerably simpler than the Mac version*** for the exact same functionality, as the operating system supports its windows (hence, ...) and dialogs natively.
-Debugging the Windows build is considerably simpler than debugging in the hirsute Objective C++ ARC (Automatic Reference Counting) regime.
-So let that be an inspiration if anyone wants to try.
+The arguably eccentric (but effective) strategy I chose for creating the Mac Build leaves NXSYS at its core a Windows program with Mac-simulated user-interface elements, so the Windows codebase is ***considerably simpler than the Mac version*** for the exact same functionality, as the operating system supports its windows (hence, ...) and dialogs natively!
+Debugging the Windows build is thus considerably simpler than debugging its simulation in the hirsute Objective C++ ARC (Automatic Reference Counting) regime.
+So let that be an inspiration to anyone inclined to try.

-Note also that `NXSYSV1.html` is now called `NXSYS.html`, in the Documentation folder (it's named in the Windows code/project files.)
+Note also that `NXSYSV1.html` is now called `NXSYS.html`, in the Documentation folder (it's named in the Windows code/project files).